Project Description

-The renovations to South Side Park are being done in phases.
-They will include improvements to accessibility, parking, signage, and storm water management, as well as a number of new recreational amenities and public art.
+The renovations to South Side Park will be completed in phases.
+These phases will focus on improvements to accessibility, parking, signage, and storm water management, as well as a number of new recreational amenities.
+In addition to the overall enhancements to the park, the Department of City Planning and the Department of Public Works are collaborating to install new public art during phase one of the South Side Park renovations.

 Carin's concept for this artwork draws on ideas of water existing in three spaces around the park: in the sky (clouds), on the ground surface (streams), and underground (sewers).
 An initial concept for her artwork can be seen below.
 In June 2022 the project received Conceptual Approval from the Art Commission.
 View the presentation here.